 Last but not least, cutting back redwoods can prevent disease from spreading.
 If a redbud gets verticillium wilt, for example, you’ll want to prune back dead and dying branches.
 It’s good practice to remove dead branches from a tree even if they are not diseased.

 If you want to know when to prune a redbud tree, the optimal time to prune depends on the type of trimming you are undertaking.

 If you are cutting back redbud trees to shape them, make these cuts after the trees finish flowering but before they leaf out completely.
 Don’t wait past mid-April.

 If you need to remove dead or diseased branches from the tree, don’t act in spring.
-When to prune a redwood tree in this way?
-Any branches are best removed during winter dormancy, before blooms appear.
+When to prune a redbud tree in this way?
+Any branches are best removed during winter dormancy before blooms appear.